Suraj151/esp8266-framework/README.md

 ### 15.1 Event bus

 `__utl_event` is a synchronous publisher.
 Services add listeners at boot and fire events from state changes, without any of them taking a direct dependency on another.
+Subscribing returns an id and `remove_event_listener(id)` gives it back, which is what lets a service that listens rather than scheduling a task be stopped and restarted without leaving listeners behind.
 Event names are centralised, and the usage patterns are in [§6.4](#64-the-event-bus).

 ### 15.2 String operations